micmejia/bible-dump/NKJV/Genesis/Gen 37.md

 Come therefore, let us now kill him and cast him into some pit; and we shall say, 'Some wild beast has devoured him.'
 We shall see what will become of his dreams!"

 ###### 21
-But Reuben heard _it,_ and he delivered him out of their hands, and said, "Let us not kill him."
+But Reuben heard it, and he delivered him out of their hands, and said, "Let us not kill him."

 ###### 22
-And Reuben said to them, "Shed no blood, _but_ cast him into this pit which _is_ in the wilderness, and do not lay a hand on him"--that he might deliver him out of their hands, and bring him back to his father.
+And Reuben said to them, "Shed no blood, but cast him into this pit which is in the wilderness, and do not lay a hand on him"--that he might deliver him out of their hands, and bring him back to his father.

 ###### 23
-So it came to pass, when Joseph had come to his brothers, that they stripped Joseph _of_ his tunic, the tunic of _many_ colors that _was_ on him.
+So it came to pass, when Joseph had come to his brothers, that they stripped Joseph of his tunic, the tunic of many colors that was on him.

 ###### 24
 Then they took him and cast him into a pit.
-And the pit _was_ empty; _there was_ no water in it.
+And the pit was empty; there was no water in it.

 ###### 25
 And they sat down to eat a meal.
-Then they lifted their eyes and looked, and there was a company of Ishmaelites, coming from Gilead with their camels, bearing spices, balm, and myrrh, on their way to carry _them_ down to Egypt.
+Then they lifted their eyes and looked, and there was a company of Ishmaelites, coming from Gilead with their camels, bearing spices, balm, and myrrh, on their way to carry them down to Egypt.

 ###### 26
-So Judah said to his brothers, "What profit _is there_ if we kill our brother and conceal his blood?
+So Judah said to his brothers, "What profit is there if we kill our brother and conceal his blood?

 ###### 27
-Come and let us sell him to the Ishmaelites, and let not our hand be upon him, for he _is_ our brother _and_ our flesh."
+Come and let us sell him to the Ishmaelites, and let not our hand be upon him, for he is our brother and our flesh."
 And his brothers listened.

 ###### 28
-Then Midianite traders passed by; so _the brothers_ pulled Joseph up and lifted him out of the pit, and sold him to the Ishmaelites for twenty _shekels_ of silver.
+Then Midianite traders passed by; so the brothers pulled Joseph up and lifted him out of the pit, and sold him to the Ishmaelites for twenty shekels of silver.
 And they took Joseph to Egypt.

 ###### 29
-Then Reuben returned to the pit, and indeed Joseph _was_ not in the pit; and he tore his clothes.
+Then Reuben returned to the pit, and indeed Joseph was not in the pit; and he tore his clothes.

 ###### 30
-And he returned to his brothers and said, "The lad _is_ no _more;_ and I, where shall I go?"
+And he returned to his brothers and said, "The lad is no more; and I, where shall I go?"

 ###### 31
 So they took Joseph's tunic, killed a kid of the goats, and dipped the tunic in the blood.

 ###### 32
-Then they sent the tunic of _many_ colors, and they brought _it_ to their father and said, "We have found this.
-Do you know whether it _is_ your son's tunic or not?"
+Then they sent the tunic of many colors, and they brought it to their father and said, "We have found this.
+Do you know whether it is your son's tunic or not?"

 ###### 33
-And he recognized it and said, "_It is_ my son's tunic.
+And he recognized it and said, "It is my son's tunic.
 A wild beast has devoured him.
 Without doubt Joseph is torn to pieces."

 ###### 34
 Then Jacob tore his clothes, put sackcloth on his waist, and mourned for his son many days.